 Each Atelier Art Curriculum Kit arrives in a box that includes three DVDs, a three-ring-binder with three module lesson plans, and the Atelier Parents' and Teachers' Manual, which provides a scope & sequence, lesson objectives, materials-needed list, and teaching suggestions/helps that cover the entire program.
 This kit provides lessons for a full year.

-I am very impressed with the courses that you can see at SchoolHouseTeachers.com
+I am very impressed with the art courses created and used by many homeschool families.
+SchoolHouseTeachers.com

 They have a huge variety of online homeschool art classes for children in different age groups and cover Art techniques, Use of Colour, Outdoor Art Projects for younger children as well as Art History Courses.
 They often have a special in which you can begin a subscription for a month at a very cheap rate - just to see if you like it.
 It's not a bad idea especially if you have a few children who could all benefit from the range of courses available.